-The contractor will attempt to minimize disruption to passenger rail facilities or shorten the length of time that these facilities would be inoperable (TR-IAMF#2).
-To minimize conflicts caused by construction with passenger rail transit, the contractor will repair any accidental damage associated with construction and will implement scheduling and the use of existing alternative tracks where available.
+The contractor would attempt to minimize disruption to passenger rail facilities or shorten the length of time that these facilities would be inoperable (TR-IAMF#2).
+To minimize conflicts caused by construction with passenger rail transit, the contractor would repair any accidental damage associated with construction and would implement scheduling and the use of existing alternative tracks where available.
 The temporary disruption would occur over several hours to several days.
-Where feasible, the contractor will schedule cessation of passenger rail service during the night or on weekends to minimize disruption of passenger rail service.
-Upon completion, HSR contractors will open and repair tracks or build a new mainline track and remove the shoofly track.
+Where feasible, the contractor would schedule cessation of passenger rail service during the night or on weekends to minimize disruption of passenger rail service.
+Upon completion, HSR contractors would open and repair tracks or built new a mainline track and remove the shoofly track.

-The contractor will identify specific measures in the CMP (TR-IAMF#11) to maintain passenger rail access and provide safe and adequate access for passenger rail users during construction activities.
-In addition, the CTP will include methods to minimize construction traffic.
-Traffic controls developed as part of the CTP will include provisions for maintaining traffic flow and access and minimizing operations hazards through alternative access and detour provisions, routes for construction traffic, and scheduled transit access.
-The contractor will establish construction truck routes, restrictions on construction hours, and construction parking as part of the CTP.
-While the CMP will minimize disruption, there would still be residual disruptions to passenger rail operation at times.
+The contractor would identify specific measures in the CMP (TR-IAMF#11) to maintain passenger rail access and provide safe and adequate access for passenger rail users during construction activities.
+In addition, the CTP would include methods to minimize construction traffic.
+A traffic control plan developed as part of the CTP would include provisions for maintaining traffic flow and access and minimizing operations hazards through alternative access and detour provisions, routes for construction traffic, and scheduled transit access.
+The contractor would establish construction truck routes, restrictions on construction hours, and construction parking as part of the CTP.
+While the implementation of the CMP would minimize disruption, there would still be residual disruptions to passenger rail operation at times.

 The impact related to temporary disruption would be significant under CEQA for either project alternative due to track relocations, bridge modifications, station modifications, and track crossovers because the anticipated disruptions would materially decrease the performance of existing passenger rail operations.
 In addition, Alternative B would cause significant disruptions during construction of the passing tracks between San Mateo and Redwood City.
-The contractor will minimize disruption to passenger rail transit through construction of shoofly tracks (where feasible), maintenance of transit access and traffic control measures; however, construction would still materially decrease the performance of passenger rail operations.
-The mitigation measure to address this impact is identified in Section 3.2.9, and Section 3.2.7 describes the measure in detail.
+The contractor would minimize disruption to passenger rail transit through construction of shoofly tracks (where feasible), maintenance of transit access and implementation of traffic control measures; however, construction would still materially decrease the performance of passenger rail operations.
+The mitigation measure to address this impact is identified in Section 3.2.9, CEQA Significance Conclusions, and Section 3.2.7, Mitigation Measures, describes the measure in detail.